handro123/AirGradient-DIY-Pro-ESPHome/README.md

-# Using AirGradient DIY Pro kit with HomeAssistant
+# Using AirGradient DIY Pro kit with ESPHome / HomeAssistant

 I ordered 2 DIY Pro kits.
 After getting them assembled I flashed them using the provided firmware and added them to the AirGradient Dashboard for a few days to make sure everything was working as expected.
 After collecting data for a few days, I moved ahead with getting it to work with Home Assistant / ESPHome.